Confirm that you are using subscription licensing

 depth=0 C = US, ST = California, L = Pleasanton, O = OpenVPN Inc., CN = *.sts.openvpn.net verify error:num=20:unable to get local issuer certificate verify return:1 depth=0 C = US, ST = California, L = Pleasanton, O = OpenVPN Inc., CN = *.sts.openvpn.net verify error:num=21:unable to verify the first certificate verify return:1 0 s:C = US, ST = California, L = Pleasanton, O = OpenVPN Inc., CN = *.sts.openvpn.net i:C = US, ST = California, L = Pleasanton, O = OpenVPN Inc., CN = STS Master CA subject=C = US, ST = California, L = Pleasanton, O = OpenVPN Inc., CN = *.sts.openvpn.net issuer=C = US, ST = California, L = Pleasanton, O = OpenVPN Inc., CN = STS Master CA DONE

-If the output you see is quite different, with different values for ST, L, O, and CN, then you might have the problem that there is some firewall or proxy server in the way and is interfering with the traffic to our activation servers.
-If that is the case, you should arrange to have this address whitelisted, if you want subscription licensing to function.
-If you see connection timeout or connection failure or such, you should investigate why the connection is not possible at all.
+If the output you see is quite different, with different values for ST, L, O, and CN, then you have some firewall or proxy server in the way and it is interfering with the traffic to our activation servers.
+If that is the case, you should arrange to have this address whitelisted or allowed through in your firewall systems, if you want subscription licensing to function.
+If you see connection timeout, connection failure, connection refused, you should investigate why the connection is not possible at all, as it again will most likely be a firewall on your end.

 invalid key format